loophp/collection/docs/pages/api.rst

 * they have the same number of elements;
 * they contain the same elements, regardless of the order they appear in or their keys.

 Elements will be compared using strict equality (``===``).
+If you want to customize how elements are compared or the order in which the keys/values appear is important, use the ``same`` operation.

 .. tip:: This operation enables comparing ``Collection`` objects in PHPUnit tests using
     the dedicated `assertObjectEquals`_ assertion.

 .. warning:: Because this operation *needs to traverse both collections* to determine if
     the same elements are contained within them, a performance cost is incurred.
-Even though the operation will stop as soon as it encounters an element of one collection that cannot be found in the other, it is not recommended to use this for potentially large collections.
+The operation will stop as soon as it encounters an element of one collection that cannot be found in the other.
+However, it is not recommended to use it for potentially large collections, where ``same`` can be used instead.

 Interface: `Equalsable`_